gershnik/modern-uuid/doc/ulid-usage.md

 }
 ```

-To convert in the opposite direction there is `ulid::to_chars` method that has two main form.
+To convert in the opposite direction there is `ulid::to_chars` method that has two main forms.

 1. You can pass the destination buffer as an argument.
 It must be an `std::span<char, 26>` or anything convertible to it.